Maven Use plugin

 This plugin supports the self-contained build attribute.
 Declaring this attribute prevents access to the default Maven Central repository.
 All dependencies, including plugins, must then be provided as build packages or in an earlier part.

 When this attribute is declared, Maven Use may rewrite the version specification of project dependencies based on what is locally available.
 This can be avoided by provisioning the specified version prior to build time — for example, by building it with the Maven Use plugin in an earlier part.
+For more information on this behavior, see Version rewriting.

 Dependencies